luanpotter/xyz-gae-generator/README.md

 ## What does it do?

 It creates a base project for Google App Engine (GAE) standard using Java 8 and Maven; it follows [this](https://cloud.google.com/appengine/docs/standard/java/quickstart) guide but does the hard work for you.

-Complete with tests and an example page and API.
+It also adds Spark and a sample api route, sample static files, sample integration test.